0xDBFB7/ionprinter/documents/log/construction.md

 #### Furnace PID

 A new SSR was purchased, and a little rubbish PID algorithm was written to control the kiln.
 1,1,4 with integral bounds of -300 and 300 was effective - oscillations of +-20C, no problemo.

+Thermocouple melted.

+Various tests were performed with different mixture viscosities.

+Alumina-dipped graphite was very effective; it seemed to bond well to the surface of the graphite.
+The graphite degraded significantly, however; it had lost almost all structural integrity after two sintering tests.